Trammell Crow: Personal life

 In 1981, Crow received the Golden Plate Award of the American Academy of Achievement.

 In 1989, Crow was an original inductee of the Woodrow Wilson High School Hall of Fame, which was established in connection with the school's sixtieth anniversary.

-Crow was instrumental in bringing to Dallas the 1984 Republican National Convention, which renominated U.S. President Ronald W. Reagan and Vice President George Herbert Walker Bush.
+Crow was instrumental in bringing to Dallas the 1984 Republican National Convention, which renominated U.S. President Ronald Reagan and Vice President George Herbert Walker Bush.
 He and his wife, the former Margaret Doggett, were avid collectors of Asian art, for which they established a museum, The Trammell & Margaret Crow Collection of Asian Art.
 This private museum is open to the public without charge.
 It is located on Flora Street in the Arts District of downtown Dallas.

-Crow married his wife Margaret in 1942 and at the time of his death, they had been married for sixty-six years.
-The couple has six surviving children: Lucy C. Billingsley, Robert Crow, Harlan Crow, Howard Crow, Stuart Crow, and Trammell S. Crow.
+Crow married his wife Margaret in 1942.
+At the time of his death, they had been married for sixty-six years.
+The couple had six surviving children: Lucy C. Billingsley, Robert Tramell Crow, Harlan Crow, Howard Crow, Stuart Crow, and Trammell S. Crow.
 The Crows have sixteen grandchildren and three great-grandchildren.
-His eldest son, Robert, was a drug addict during the 1980s and often found himself in rehabilitation clinics.
+His eldest son, Robert (1943–2011), was addicted to drugs during the 1980s and often found himself in rehabilitation clinics.

-Late in life, Crow suffered from Alzheimer's disease and died at age 94 in his sleep at his ranch near Tyler on January 14, 2009.
+Late in life, Crow suffered from Alzheimer's disease.
+He died at age 94 in his sleep at his ranch in East Texas on January 14, 2009.
 He is interred at the Texas State Cemetery in Austin, Texas.
 His widow Margaret died in 2014, five years later, also at the age of 94.

+Awards

+Crow was awarded the H. Neil Mallon Award by the World Affairs Council in 1986.
+The H. Neil Mallon Award, hosted by the World Affair Council of Dallas/ Fort Worth, is presented annually to individuals who have excelled at promoting the international focus of North Texas.
+The prestigious Mallon Award is named after the Council's founder and is presented annually to individuals who have excelled in promoting our region's international profile.
+Funds raised from this event support the World Affair Council's public and education programming, international exchanges, and diplomatic services.

+Trammell Crow Park in Dallas is named after Crow.